pbr-research/DigitalIcTester_database/README.txt

     1.Any Python version most preferably higher than version 3.0

-    2. Before running our file you must install git module by any of the following method
+    2. Before running our exe file you must install git module by any of the following method

         A: For Linux users:
                 Goto Terminal and type: